Bar Admissions and Registration

 Registration with the State Bar

 - Students intending to take the California bar exam are required to register as a law student.
-The State Bar advises students to register within 90 days of matriculation in law school, although they may do so up to the start of their third year.
+The State Bar advises students to register within 90 days of matriculation in law school.

 - The fee is $119, and there is no late fee.